cirosantilli/linux-cheat/posix/index.md

 #the open group

-major open group supporters whose major supporters include:
+Major open group supporters whose major supporters include:

-Fujitsu, Oracle, Hitachi, HP, IBM,
+- Fujitsu
+- Oracle
+- Hitachi
+- HP
+- IBM,
-US Department of Defense, NASA
+- US Department of Defense
+- NASA

-therefore some of the top users/creators of software
+Therefore some of the top users/creators of software.

 #examples of what posix specifies

 ##shell command language

-a shell language including almost all the basic `bash` syntax.
+A shell language including almost all the basic `bash` syntax.

 `bash` is copmliant with extensions